Learn how to identify and treat powdery mildew disease using time-tested, organic and natural techniques.

 - Prune or stake plants to improve air circulation.
 Make sure to disinfect your pruning tools (one part bleach to 4 parts water) after each cut.

 - Destroy all plant debris after harvest (see Fall Garden Cleanup).
+Do NOT compost.

 If disease symptoms are observed, treat plants with one of the following approved organic fungicides: